wp-plugins/ads-ez/readme.txt

 = Live Demo =

 **Ads EZ admin interface is feature-rich, user-friendly and functional.
-Please visit this fully functional [live demo site](http://demo.thulasidas.com/ads-ez "Play with Ads EZ Admin Interface") to see what it can do for you.**
+Please visit this fully operational [live demo site](http://demo.thulasidas.com/ads-ez "Play with Ads EZ Admin Interface") to see what it can do for you.**

 = Features =